IamSurrett/IamSurrett.github.io/index.md

 ## About Me

-I am a (mostly) self-taught web developer
+I am a (mostly) self-taught web developer.
-In my free time, I enjoy working with an Arduino computer, taking technology apart to figure out how it works, and listening to classical music
+I started learning JavaScript through the Hour of Code program in 2015 and have been passionate about learning computer science ever since.
+I studied computer science through Bob Jones University from 2017-2019 and am currently studying on my own, trying to get a web development job before finishing my bachelors degree.
+Outside of work, I enjoy reading, expanding my collection of fun facts, fixing things, and baking.

 ## Projects